Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 How Vivint Protects the Workplace

 After using Vivint, we can see how it can protect your company from all sorts of criminal activity and bad actors.
-For instance, the cameras may be helpful against lawsuits from customer slip-and-falls, and they can also help to identify a thief stealing merchandise.
-Vivint can notify you of a security breach (even at 3am), and it might make your employees feel safer and let you sleep a little easier at night.
+For instance, the cameras may be helpful against lawsuits from customer slip-and-falls, and they can also help identify a thief stealing merchandise.
+Vivint can notify you of a security breach (even at 3 a.m.), and it might make your employees feel safer and let you sleep a little easier at night.

 Vivint App - Night Time Video Quality